catalystcommunity/k8s-example-monorepo/README.md

 An example for learning monorepos of some complexity with k8s deployment local and production

+## State

+This works for the bazel and skaffold flows for build/deployment locally.
+It's ready for learning.
+Skaffold will port forward everything to make things easy.
+There exists no proxy to handle the browser hitting the backend, so you can shift things in the webapp to use a specific URL, but you will need a different URL for auth and app apis.
+A proxy would make that cleaner, but again, exercise for the reader at the moment.

+Short version: It's very ready to learn from.

 ## Goals

 We wish to have a repository for using in community education efforts around kubernetes and monorepos.
 This should be applicable to cloud native thinking both for personal projects and for professional applications, and all the building blocks are decoupled enough they can be learned from as a whole while carried forward without the rest.

 For example, the auth API will use a backend database with the postgres protocol, but it will only know it is a URL and that protocol, and won't care if it's in the same network, if it's deployed the same, or if it is even really postgres.
-Same with the other components, where the auth API will not know about the webapp, so if someone were to write a different webapp that used the same API, nothing else should care.
+Same with the other components, where the auth API will not know about the web client, so if someone were to write a different web client that used the same API, nothing else should care.

 ## Layout